jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

     ```rust
         // Subscribe to the Channel using the Channel Address and Announcement Message ID
-        notifications::subscribe(&mut subscriber, application_instance, announcement_id);
+        notifications::subscribe(&mut subscriber, application_instance, announcement_id).await;

         // Receive notifications from the Channel
-        notifications::receive(&mut subscriber);
+        notifications::receive(&mut subscriber).await;
     ```

 We now have an Author and a Subscriber to create and consume our notification service.
-From the root of this crate use the following commands to run the Author and the Subscriber:
+From the root of this package use the following commands to run the Author and the Subscriber:

 ```bash
 cargo run --bin author <SEED>